Small caps join market rally but pandemic could derail them By - Up News Info

 “A more aggressive response from a President Biden could be a risk for small caps,” said Sylvia Jablonski, managing director at Direxion.

-Those worries are reflected in small-caps underperformance since Election Day.
-The index of small cap stocks is up 2.6% since Nov.
-3, a little more than half of the 4.2% gain in the large cap S,amp;P 500 index over the same time.
-The underperformance mirrors that of the last five years, in which the Russell is up 38.2% compared with a 67% jump in the S,amp;P 500.
+The index of small cap stocks is up 4.8% since Nov.
+3, compared with a 6% gain in the large cap S,amp;P 500 index over the same time.
+Over the last five years, the Russell is up 37.1%, compared with a 67.2% jump in the S,amp;P 500.

-U.S. coronavirus cases surged by more than 120,000 on Thursday, according to a tally, the second consecutive record daily increase as the virus spreads throughout every region of the country.
-Twenty of the 50 states reported record increases Thursday.
+U.S. coronavirus cases surged by at least 129,606 on Friday, according to a tally, the third consecutive record daily increase as the virus sweeps the United States.
+Twenty of the 50 states reported record increases on Friday, the same as Thursday.

 “The implications of the ongoing second COVID-19 wave in Europe and the third wave in the U.S. remains uncertain and the results of the vaccine trials by the end of this month remain an important catalyst,” analysts at Barclays (LON:) wrote in a note Thursday, recommending that investors remain hedged against a steep decline in U.S. small-caps.